Hammershoj/BoatPilot/README.md

 # BoatPilot
 Autopilot for boat based on arduino mega hardware Developed by Jack Edwards
-Modified 2019- by Hammershoj to work with MAXI 120 "Midtholm" autopilot drive.
+Modified 2019- by Hammershoj to work with autopilot drive for MAXI 120 "Midtholm".